MarceloMagno/SalesforceTutorialApp/README.md

 SalesforceTutorialApp
 =====================

-Salesforce MobileSDK Tutorial App for Android
+Salesforce MobileSDK Tutorial App for Android.

-SDK not included see tutorial for instructions on adding.
+Salesforce Mobile SDK not included, see tutorial for instructions.